harishkartik999/telecom-churn-revenue-dashboard/README.md

 ## Overview

-This dashboard was built using the Maven Analytics / IBM Telecom Customer Churn dataset.
+This dashboard uses the Maven Analytics / IBM Telecom Customer Churn dataset.
 It goes beyond surface-level churn reporting by using rate-based analysis (instead of raw counts) to avoid misleading conclusions, and by engineering a composite risk segment that isolates the customers most likely to leave.

 ## Key Findings